2600hz/libwebphone/docs/lwpAudioContext.md

 This has been a very helpful page to getting better understanding of the implementation details in the browsers: https://padenot.github.io/web-audio-perf

-> NOTE!
-It is not expected that an instance of this class be created outside of the libwebphone interals.
-To access this instance use the libwebphone instance method `getAudioContext()`.
-If you are unfamiliar with the structure of libwebphone its highly recommended you [start here](libwebphone.md).

 ## Methods